 TeDEUSS – Teaching and Debating EU Small states’ Security

-Jean Monnet Chair in EU International Relations and Diplomacy Studies held by Dr. Tomáš Weiss.
+Jean Monnet Chair in EU International Relations and Diplomacy Studies held by prof. Tomáš Weiss.

 The aim of TeDEUSS is to expand and deepen the teaching of European Union studies at Charles University.
 It addresses the role of small states in the European Union’s foreign, security and defence policy, focusing on the specific character, needs and means of the small states.
 The Czech Republic belongs to the majority of EU members that are small states and the future EU experts who are educated at Charles University need to understand the particularities of small state behaviour and politics.